aws-neuron/aws-neuron-sdk/general/appnotes/neuron1x/introducing-libnrt.rst

    Starting from *Neuron 1.16.0*, Neuron releases will no longer include the ``aws-neuron-runtime packages``, and the Neuron Runtime will be part of the Neuron framework extension of choice (TensorFlow Neuron, PyTorch Neuron or MXNet Neuron).
 Installing any Neuron framework package will install the Neuron Runtime library
    (``libnrt.so``).
-      * For installation and upgrade instructions see :ref:`neuron-install-guide`.
+      * For installation and upgrade instructions see :ref:`install-guide-index`.

 * Configuring *Neuron Runtime*
    Before *Neuron 1.16.0*, configuring *Neuron Runtime 1.x* was performed through configuration files (e.g. /opt/aws/neuron/config/neuron-rtd.config).